Procedures For Submitting AppCard Photos Online

 Once sent, your photo will go through the approval process.
 You will receive an email once the photo has been received and entered the approval process.
 If your photo is not approved, you will be notified by email and must resubmit a new photo.
 Please make sure to follow the photo submission guidelines below.

-4. New students, faculty, and staff may schedule a time* to pick-up their AppCard after submitting their photo via email.
-You must be logged in to your appstate email to schedule an appointment.
-Please allow 2 hours (Monday-Friday, 8am - 5pm) after you email your information as outlined above.
+4. Please allow 2 hours (Monday-Friday, 8am - 5pm) after you email your information as outlined above before picking up your card.
 The AppCard office is not open on Saturday or Sunday.

 * - Once you click on the link, please make sure you are viewing the Google calendar in Eastern Time before scheduling your appointment.
 You can hover over each appointment to see the exact time.